hvbr1s/fordefi-jito-meteora/README.md

 Execute the following scripts in order:

 1. `npm run swap-meteora` - Prepares the serialized tx payload
-2. `npm run create-tx` - Creates and signs the transaction
+2. `npm run create-tx` - Creates, signs and broadcast the transaction to Jito's Block Engine.
-3. `npm run jito` - Broadcast the transaction to Jito and returns the transaction hash